Bof98/NGINXDomainManager/README.md

-# Domain Manager
+# NGINXDomainManager

-A Python-based terminal script to manage Nginx subdomains with SSL certificates.
+NGINXDomainManager is a Python-based tool to manage NGINX configurations and SSL certificates seamlessly.

 ## Features